 Bala will go on entering the values into Gisaf, deducting the new correction factor instead of the old one.
 But the computation with respect to the sea level should be done now differently.

 How to do it?

-#1 Updated by Philippe May about 1 month ago
+#1 Updated by Philippe May 8 months ago

 - Assignee changed from Philippe May to Giulio Di Anastasio